epcervantes7/btmorphmirror/docs/tutorial.rst

   print 'Number of terminals=%f' % no_terminals

-In case you do this tutorial in one Ipython session (``Ipython --pylab``), you don't need to load all libraries all the time and you can just continue to copy and paste code into the prompt.
+In case you do this tutorial in one Ipython session (:code:`Ipython --pylab`), you don't need to load all libraries all the time and you can just continue to copy and paste code into the prompt.
 Therefore, loading of the library is omitted in the code listing below.

 Now probe a vector morphometric, for instance the segment length.
 Clearly, summing all segments lengths together should give us the total segment length as before.
 ::